1. SARS-CoV-2? Covid-19? Key terms to know

 10. Staying Safe

 - Maintain distance.
-The closer you are to someone else who’s infected, the higher the concentration of virus that you’ll breath in.
+The closer you are to someone else who’s infected, the higher the concentration of the virus that you’ll breathe in.
 The reverse would be true if you were infected.
-Keep your distance to avoid spreading the virus.
+If you don’t know others’ infection status, then keep your distance to avoid spreading the virus.

-- If you are working indoors in the presence of others, wear a mask, and keep the room that you’re in well ventilated.
+- Ventilate your space: If you are working indoors in the presence of others, wear a mask, and keep the room that you’re in well-ventilated.